alexsabdev/graph-balance-laplacian-solver-js/README.md

 * calculating laplacian potentials;
 * calculating node flows.
 ## Installation
+Download the library from the dist folder and link to you project.
+You can find either full or minified version there.
+Current version requires the mathjs library linked to your project.
+Publishing to the bower or the npm is subject to future development.
 ## Usage
 Simply use a shorthand "GS$()", put a matrix between the paranthesis and call one of following methods:
 ```javascript